For Admissions from September 2023 onwards:

 Torquay Academy admits children of all abilities.
 If too many pupils apply for the available places, then the oversubscription criteria for all year groups is as follows:

 Children with an Education, Health and Care Plan which names the Academy on the Plan will have automatic entitlement to a place at the Academy.

 - Looked after children.
 This covers children who are looked after by a local council in accordance with Section 22 of the Children Act 1989(b) and formerly looked-after children who have been adopted or made subject to a Child Arrangement Order or Special Guardianship order.

 a) the Football Academy – up to 8 places

 b) the Performing Arts Academy – up to 8 places

-- Children of staff at the school in either or both of the following circumstances:
+- Children of staff at the school, who have parental responsibility, in either or both of the following circumstances:

 a) where the member of staff has been directly employed by the school for two or more years at the time at which the application for admission to the school is made, and/or